vista-art/fragmentcolor/docs/api/scene/material/emissive_texture.md

 # Material::emissive_texture

 Bind an emissive map to the canonical `emissive_map` slot.
-With a custom shader that samples it, the per-fragment emission is `material.emissive * textureSample(emissive_map, sampler, in.uv).rgb`.
+The default PBR shader samples it in `fs_main` and multiplies by the factor: per-fragment emission is `material.emissive * textureSample(emissive_map, sampler, in.uv).rgb`.

-The factors-only built-in PBR shader does not yet sample this slot — the binding name is reserved so this call is forward-compatible.
+Unset, this slot resolves to a 1×1 white default so the multiplied emission falls back to the `material.emissive` factor as-is.

 ## Example